top of page

 La Porte County's Fetal Infant Mortality Review (FIMR)

-Emerging as a public health strategy in the mid-1980s, Fetal Infant Mortality Review (FIMR) was created as a response to the alarming increase in the infant mortality rate in the United States.
-Throughout the country, FIMR is being utilized as an action-oriented, evidence-based community process that continually assesses, monitors, and works to improve service systems and community resources for women, infants, and families.
-In 2022, La Porte County became the 37th Indiana County to assemble a FIMR team, thanks to the PHB Council for spearheading the campaign for a FIMR Team and funding by HFL.
+Emerging as a public health strategy in the mid-1980s, Fetal Infant Mortality Review (FIMR) Process was created as a response to the alarming increase in the infant mortality rate in the United States.
+The FIMR process offers:

 • A warning system that can describe effects of health care systems change.